igorwojda/android-showcase/README.md

 Unfortunately this technique cannot be applied to older Gradle plugins (added by `classpath`, not by `pluginManagement`), so some version in the [gradle.properties](./gradle.properties) are still duplicated.
 ## CI pipeline

 CI is utilizing [GitHub Actions](https://github.com/features/actions).
-Complete GitHub Actions config is located in the [.github/workflows](https://github.com/igorwojda/android-showcase/tree/master/.github/workflows) folder.
+Complete GitHub Actions config is located in the [.github/workflows](.github/workflows) folder.

 ### PR Verification

-Series of workflows runs (in parallel) for every opened PR and after merging PR to `master` branch:
+Series of workflows runs (in parallel) for every opened PR and after merging PR to `main` branch:
 * `./gradlew lintDebug` - runs Android lint
 * `./gradlew detekt` - runs detekt
 * `./gradlew ktlintCheck` - runs ktlint